 45 days or more: 75% refund

-Moody, ominous landscape photography is as much his passion as it is Daniel's career.
-For more than a decade now, he fostered the mindset of developing a specific dark and moody style of photography that shows a part of himself through his images.
-He has a deep appreciation for the landscape, the weather and finds something of beauty in trivial subjects.
+Moody, ominous landscape photography is as much my passion as it is my career.
+For more than a decade now, I've had the mindset of developing a specific dark and moody style of photography that shows a part of myself through my images.
+I have a deep appreciation for the landscape, the weather and find something of beauty in trivial subjects.
 You could say that I have an instinct for inbound northern lights, having captured the Aurora Borealis successfully as far south as the Netherlands.

-It is with a particular mindset that Daniel will make you a better artist; and that is something you can take home with you.
+It is with this mindset that I will make you a better artist; and that is something you can take home with you.

 An editorial, landscape and cityscape photographer based in Madrid, Spain, with a great collection of inspiring and versatile landscapes and BW fine-art photos, all sharing a unique style of his artistic signature.